1.5.2 International Agreements & Conventions

 United Nations Convention on the Recovery Abroad of Maintenance

-Australia is a contracting party to the convention, which is included at schedule 3 to the FL Regs.
 Provisions under child support legislation, as well as provisions of the FL Act and FL Regs, are relevant to the operation of the convention.

-A payee who resides in a reciprocating jurisdiction that is an UNCRAM country can make an application via the relevant overseas authority if the payer resides in Australia.
+A payee who resides in a reciprocating jurisdiction that is an UNCRAM State can make an application via the relevant overseas authority if the payer resides in Australia.
 The application can be for registration of an existing overseas liability, or an application to establish a child support assessment.

-If the payee does not have an existing overseas liability and is not eligible for an Australian assessment (e.g. because the child is over 18), the payee can still make an application for establishment of a liability in Australia under the convention, as provided for under the FL Regs.
+If the payee does not have an existing overseas liability and is not eligible for an Australian assessment (e.g. because the child is over 18), the payee can still make an application for establishment of a liability in Australia under the Convention, as provided for under the FL Regs.

 A payee in Australia may need to make an UNCRAM application for establishment of a liability if they are seeking maintenance from a payer, but cannot otherwise do so (e.g. because the laws of the reciprocating jurisdiction do not currently allow that jurisdiction to recognise a child support assessment).
-The Registrar will transmit the application to the relevant country.
+The Registrar will transmit the application to the relevant State.